batman831/NavImage/README.md

 # Usage
 **WARNING** -> If the .JAR file exists in, say C:\ Drive, then avoid creating image of C:\ directly.
 Otherwise the program would end up in infinite recursion by repeatedly reading the structure it itself creates.

 The *dist* folder contains required files.
-Clone it only if you are only interested in running the program.
+Clone it (or better yet download it from latest release) if you are only interested in running the program.

-The repo represents a NetBeans project.
+Otherwise, the full repo represents a NetBeans project.
 You can clone it and open it with NetBeans (or any other IDE if supports) to edit it.

 Requires java 8+